 2. I Won’t Win The ”Neatest Chip Pile” Award At The Blackjack Table

-Due to progressive hand neuropathy, there are a lot of things I struggle with that once came easily…Like, writing with a pen, buttoning clothing, using a zipper, twisting off toothpaste caps, etc. On a recent trip to Las Vegas, I discovered yet another task that requires a steady hand and use of a pincher grip, playing blackjack.
+Due to progressive hand neuropathy (If you have it and your hands hurt, check out my new find!
+Hand massager for neuropathy.
+It’s changed my life!), there are a lot of things I struggle with that once came easily…Like, writing with a pen, buttoning clothing, using a zipper, twisting off toothpaste caps, etc. On a recent trip to Las Vegas, I discovered yet another task that requires a steady hand and use of a pincher grip, playing blackjack.

 3. When Traveling, There’s A 50/50 Chance Of Setting Off Metal Detectors & Not Having Time For A Sit-Down Airport Breakfast

 Airport Security Is a pain in the as$ for everyone, but especially for those of us with not obvious disabilities.
 I’m not gonna go on & on about the challenge of having to take off your shoes or explain why you can’t take them off & need to be patted down instead.
 Many of you have been there, done that.

 But, here’s the really annoying part.
 In order to avoid the whole taking off my shoes or having to ”explain” that I wear leg braces and can’t remove them etc ordeal, I decided to make an appointment at the TSA office and pay for pre-screening.
 This, I was told, would allow me to go through the faster TSA pre-screened line where you didn’t have to take your shoes off or go through those scary (and hard to balance in holding your hands over your head) enclosed machines.
 Wrong!